I failed to transform the enterprise

 Closing Thoughts

-In retrospective, I made several critical mistakes.
+In retrospect, I made several critical mistakes.

-• It is problematic to have real success without including all people affected by this.
+- It is problematic to have real success without including all people affected by this.
 At least when you might depend on them later on.

-• It is a very bad idea to separate development from business units.
+- It is a very bad idea to separate development from business units.
 At least without giving them enough power to move things.

-• Without toplevel commitment, best efforts and even results don't matter.
-Taylorism-style top-down managers are still there, and still powerful.
+- Without top-level commitment, best efforts and even results don't matter.
+Taylorism-style top-down managers are still there and still powerful.

-• When there just is no interest in actually improving things, I should leave it at that.
+- When there is just no interest in actually improving things, I should leave it at that.
 Somehow deciding bad things or nothing at all is still more acceptable than just fixing the problem.

-• Even with the best intents we had, when new systems are created, this must not surprise management, period.
+- Even with the best intents we had, when new systems are created, this must not surprise management, period.
 There might be a bigger plan we don't know about which just got at risk.
 Or budget planning got jeopardized and people get in trouble.

-• Always stay humble, no matter what stunt you managed to pull off.
+- Always stay humble, no matter what stunt you managed to pull off.
 The very next step could fail independently of previous successes, but chances are even higher when ignorance creeps in during planning.

 So, here it is: my fuckups learnings of the last years.
 On the plus side, I improved a lot on my technology hard skills and got truly deep into LEAN philosophy of shipping results while mentoring dozens of colleagues.